The Truth About the "White Genocide" Narrative in South Africa

 - 2 min read

-According to a May 2025 exclusive from the MeidasTouch Network, Donald Trump handed South African President Cyril Ramaphosa a racist printout during their Oval Office meeting—a screenshot from a fringe Facebook page run by South African flat-earther and white supremacist Paul Hattingh.
+According to a May 2025 exclusive from the MeidasTouch Network, Donald Trump handed South African President Cyril Ramaphosa a racist printout during their Oval Office meeting.
+This document was a screenshot from a fringe Facebook page run by South African flat-earther and white supremacist Paul Hattingh.

 👉 Read the full exposé: MeidasTouch Exclusive

-Hattingh’s page is a cesspool of AI-generated images portraying Black South Africans as apes and glorifying Trump as a white savior.
+Hattingh’s page features disturbing AI-generated images that portray Black South Africans as apes while glorifying Trump as a white savior.
 This is the “source” Trump relied on to accuse South Africa of “white genocide.”
-It’s not just misinformation.
-It’s disinformation weaponized for political gain.
+It’s not just misinformation; it’s disinformation weaponized for political gain.

-1652–1806: Dutch VOC settlers (later called Afrikaners or Boers) establish the Cape Colony.
+1652–1806: Dutch VOC settlers, who later became known as Afrikaners or Boers, established the Cape Colony.

-1806–1910: British imperial forces take control, later integrating Boer republics into the Union of South Africa after brutal wars.
+1806–1910: British imperial forces took control, integrating Boer republics into the Union of South Africa following brutal wars.

-1913–1994: From the Natives Land Act to full-scale Apartheid, the state entrenches racial dispossession.
+1913–1994: The Natives Land Act initiated full-scale Apartheid, entrenching racial dispossession.

-1994–Present: Democracy is restored under Nelson Mandela, and land reform begins—but very slowly.
+1994–Present: Democracy was restored under Nelson Mandela, and land reform initiatives began, albeit very slowly.

-This reform is a legal, measured process—not mob confiscation, and certainly not racial revenge.
+This land reform process is legal and measured—it is not mob confiscation and certainly not an act of racial revenge.

 Let’s look at the actual numbers: